-The Group's anticipated future developments and outlook are discussed in more detail in the Chairman's Statement on and the Investment Manager's Report above.
+The Group's anticipated future developments and outlook are discussed in more detail in the Chairman's Statement on pages 8 to 9 and the Investment Manager's Report on pages 10 to 12.

 PREMIUM/DISCOUNT MANAGEMENT

 The Board closely monitors the premium or discount at which the Company's ordinary shares trade in relation to the Company's underlying Net Asset Value and acts accordingly.
 During the year under review the Company's ordinary shares traded at a premium to its underlying Net Asset Value until October 2019 from when it traded at a discount to NAV.
 The Board is of the view that an increase of the Company's ordinary shares in issue provides benefits to shareholders, including a reduction in the Company's administrative expenses on a per share basis and increased liquidity in the Company's shares.